geospoc/Hospital_detection/README.md

 Affiliation: Indian School of Business

 ## Aim & Objective
-To design and develop an intelligent system that identifies hospitals and healthcare facilities from satellite images.
+To design and develop an intelligent system that identifies hospitals and healthcare facilities from satellite images

 ## Steps involved